Title 29 of the Code of Federal Regulations

-CFR Title 29 - Labor is one of fifty titles comprising the United States Code of Federal Regulations (CFR), containing the principal set of rules and regulations issued by federal agencies regarding labor.
-It is available in digital and printed form, and can be referenced online using the Electronic Code of Federal Regulations (e-CFR).
+Title 29 (Labor) is one of fifty titles comprising the United States Code of Federal Regulations (CFR), containing the principal set of rules and regulations issued by federal agencies regarding labor.
+It is available in digital and printed form, and can be referenced online using the Electronic Code of Federal Regulations (eCFR).

 Structure

-The table of contents, as reflected in the e-CFR updated February 28, 2014, is as follows:
+The table of contents, as reflected in the eCFR updated June 18, 2026, is as follows: